jupiterjs/javascriptmvc-site/public/tutorials/migrate.md

 ## Organizing your application

-Starting with version 3.1 and fully encouraged in 3.2 JavaScriptMVC follows a new approach in organizing your application structure.
+Starting with version 3.1 and fully encouraged in 3.2 DoneJS follows a new approach in organizing your application structure.
 Read the complete guide on [organizing | organizing your app] to get an idea.
 For migrating from the old structure the following things are important: